CRLcommunity/Code-of-Conduct/CoC.md

 5. All races, both casual and event races, are driven according to the racing rules stated in the Code of Conduct.
 Race for fun and try to drive clean.
 6. Confess your mistakes, everybody can make them.
 7. If someone is (constantly) driving dirty or will not confess any mistakes, post clips in the 'race-incidents' channel.
 If needed you can speak to a staff member.
-8. Bijna alle assists zijn toegestaan en zijn door de bestuurder zelf bepalen.
-Niet toegestaan zijn Pit assists, Pit Release assist, ERS assist & DRS assist.
+8. Almost all assists are allowed and are determined by the driver.
+Not allowed are Pit assists, Pit Release assist, ERS assist & DRS assist.
 9. Staff members can give the roll 'Clean Driver' to drivers who are proven to be a clean driver and confess their mistakes.
 Staff members can, if necessary, also remove this role if there are repeated failures to drive clean.

 ### Article 1.2 - Lobby setup requirement